Dirkhart1/Emergency-Everyday--Password-Generating-Encoder-App-/README.md

 # What is Emergency Everyday?
 Emergency Everyday is a Program that helps you turn a simple easy-to-crack password into a far stronger password.
-Using only quick to remember infomation to generate a sophistcated password.
+Using only simple infomation to generate a sophistcated password.

-The intention of this program is guide you into creating a strong password while still making it easy to remember.
+The intention of this program is guide you into creating a personalized strong passwords by putting in simple infomation.
-All you need to remember is:
+All you need to input is:
 - A password (with the help of this program, even "password123" could be considered strong)
 - A 3 digit number (could ressemble anything, an example could your birthmonth + day (412) (April (4) 12th (12))
+- A website the password will be connected too

 From there a new encoded password will be generated, and it should be exponentially more secured than the original entry.

 My intention is for this program to has practical use for personal acitvity (or even professionally)